 Hemoglobin C, S-C, and E Diseases

 Hemoglobin S-C disease occurs in people who have one copy of the gene for sickle cell disease and one copy of the gene for hemoglobin C disease.
 Hemoglobin S-C disease is more common than hemoglobin C disease, and its symptoms are similar to those of sickle cell disease but milder.
-However, people may have blood in the urine.
+However, people may have blood in the urine, an enlarged spleen, bleeding into the back of the eye (retinal hemorrhage), and damage to hip joint.

-Blood tests, including hemoglobin electrophoresis, are done for diagnosis.
+Another blood test, called hemoglobin electrophoresis, is also done.
 In electrophoresis, an electrical current is used to separate the different types of hemoglobin and thus detect abnormal hemoglobin.

 Treatment varies depending on the symptoms and their severity.
-Some people do not need treatment, but when treatment is needed, it is similar to that of sickle cell disease (see Sickle Cell Disease : Treatment).
+Some people do not need treatment.